butgit/WSL-config/README.md

 Installing RVM and Ruby:
 --------------
-Ruby is a dynamic, open source programming language with a focus on simplicity and productivity.
+Ruby is a dynamic, open source programming language.
 It is required for the `Command-T` plugin.

 You can check if you have Ruby installed by doing `ruby -v` and `rvm -v`.
 Don't forget the last line.
 VERSION is the number you get from the command 'ruby -v'.